PoncianoRincon/FirstTrials/README.md

 * Absenteeism_predictions.csv - Data from predictions made using the model.
 * Absenteeism_preprocess.csv - Data created from the cleaning process in the first step.
 * model - pickle file with Logistic Regression model developed.
 * scaler - pickle file with custom scaler function used in model development.
+## Mental Health Prediction Using Machine Learning
+This is a work in progress that tries to classify someone needing treatment for mental health reasons.
+Different models are used like Logistic Regression, Lasso, Ridge, Elastic Net, Random Forests and Decision Trees.